 Canmore is an outdoor paradise – even in the winter!
 With fewer crowds, frozen waterfalls, and the beautiful snowy landscape everywhere you turn, it’s no wonder Canmore is just as popular a winter destination as a summer one.

-All you need to do is be prepared for the snow and ice and you’ll be on your way hiking some of the best winter trails in Canmore!
+All you need to do is be prepared for the snow and ice and you’ll be on your way to having fun on the best winter hikes in Canmore!

 A few things you might want on these winter hikes in Canmore